emontooth/moviebase/README.md

 # MovieBase
-## A web application built by Edward Montooth used to hold and maintain a database of movies.
+## A web application built by Edward Montooth used to  maintain a database of movies, their producers and some of their actors!